cfpaige/fb-login-test/README.md

-# fb_login_test
+## FB Login Logic Test ##

-testing user login options using facebook and firebase
+Testing user login options for BuddyApp using Facebook and Firebase SDKs.